Read descriptions of these timely, early-stage projects that are aiming to shift practice in the social sector.

 New models of education are taking on very real barriers that constrain many students.
 Workshop Learning’s Workshop U pilot program seeks to create a college environment focused on real world learning and skills for recent high school graduates, centering traditionally excluded populations.
 The pilot program aims to reduce the cost of the college experience, help students develop valuable workplace skills that serve them within and across careers, and ground students’ learning journey in a deep understanding of who they are and what they want from life.
 By working with a cross-sector of partners and organizations, Workshop U is creating a model for collaboration, iteration and long-term systematic adoption of this educational model.

-ProMedica Foundation (“ProMedica”), the philanthropic arm of the ProMedica healthcare system, has partnered with the Green & Healthy Homes Initiative (“GHHI”) and the Philadelphia Energy Authority (“PEA”) on 1,000 Healthy Homes, a program that leverages the work of these three organizations to preserve affordable homes and improve health outcomes.
+The Green & Healthy Homes Initiative (“GHHI”) and the Philadelphia Energy Authority (“PEA”) have partnered on 1,000 Healthy Homes, a program that leverages the work of these two organizations to preserve affordable homes and improve health outcomes.
 1,000 Healthy Homes is based on the GHHI Intervention Model, which is a unique, comprehensive process encompassing outreach, centralized intake, resident education, home assessment, health-related housing interventions and resident follow-ups.
 The partners anticipate completing housing interventions in at least 1,000 Philadelphia homes over three years impacting approximately 4,000 residents.
-By demonstrating outcomes, ProMedica hopes to bolster the case for increased healthcare investment to address the social determinants of health that result in numerous inequities in Philadelphia and across the country.
+By demonstrating outcomes, GHHI hopes to bolster the case for increased healthcare investment to address the social determinants of health that result in numerous inequities in Philadelphia and across the country.

 Philadelphia Contemporary launched a Lived Culture program (2022-2023) with the goal of creating an entire series of programs devoted to the practice of lived culture – the artistry of living and thriving in the everyday.
 Funding supported a major boundary-pushing project: Supine Horizons (2022), which focused on rest.
 This project was unique because it centered and institutionalized everyday creative practices within a contemporary art museum setting, and challenged the traditional way of viewing these practices.
 PC believes that the Lived Culture curatorial program has the potential to help shift the contemporary art world at large and begin to change the discourse around contemporary art, particularly who it is for and who gets to determine what kinds of art get produced and presented.